xyproto/vigilant/README.md

-# vigilant
+# Vigilant

-A utility that can be used to monitor changes in a source file in one repo and then create pull requests in another.
+Vigilant is a utility that can be used to monitor changes in a source file in one repo and then create pull requests in another.

 ## Building